German-Immersive-Railroading-Community/GIRBot/README.md

 # GIRBot
 The DC Bot for GIRC.

+## NOTICE
+This currently only works with Python 3.8.6+ but <3.10.
+It is tested with 3.9.11.

 ## .env File
 Here is a template for a .env file.
 These are the variables you would need to specify:
 ```